Jruz9/fashionista/README.md

 of looks you can customize for any occasion you want.

 # Requirements:
+- Backend
-- Java 11
+  - Java 17
+  - Postgres 14+
+  - Spring Boot 3.4.0
-- mySQL
+- FrontEnd
-- Node Js
+  - React
   - NPM
+  - Material UI
 # Setup:
 ## Local Mysql Database
 - Open mysql gui console and run the schema sql file